atraore7/Patient-Readmission-Prediction-K-Nearest-Neighbor-/README.md

 - 10,000 medical records
 - Features: demographic, clinical, and visit-related variables
 - Target: ReAdmis (0 = not readmitted, 1 = readmitted)

+Cleaned datasets and train/test splits are stored in the data/ folder.

 ## Data Preparation:
 - Removed duplicates and handled missing values